paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 <iframe src="https://docs.google.com/presentation/d/1yJFsaCnBC28zW8UtLfl3tnJayk3w-BRDtVzyZYpD1TI/embed?start=false&loop=false&delayms=10000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-## How do I keep my records clean once they’re available in Symbiota?
-### Prevent new errors
+## Data quality maintenance
+Once your records are imported or entered directly into Symbiota, some effort will be required to correct, maintain, or improve the quality of your specimen data.
+These activities will be ongoing, and the following recommendations are made to help you begin this process.

+**Prevent new errors**
 When training new staff or volunteers on data entry or management, it is **highly** recommended that you point them toward this Knowledge Hub, but more specifically, have them become familiar with the [Symbiota Data Fields](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields) and the [data formatting checklist](#data-formatting-checklist).

-### Mitigate existing errors
+**Mitigate existing errors**
 Mistakes are likely to happen, even in carefully curated datasets.
 It is therefore recommended that you routinely assess your data using the [Symbiota Data Quality Toolkit](https://biokic.github.io/symbiota-docs/editor/quality/).
 This guide is designed to enable users with either Administrator or Editor permissions to your Collection Profile to “clean” your data–i.e. find and correct errors–using the portal’s built-in features wherever possible.

-### Crowdsource quality control
+**Crowdsource quality control**
 Symbiota maintains several built-in tools to facilitate collaborative data entry and data cleaning when enabled for your collection.
 For example, Administrators of a given collection can enable any portal user who is logged in with an account to suggest edits to your records in the portal.
 Suggestions must be reviewed by an Administrator before they become public.
 By default, this option is turned **off**, but it can be activated through your Administrator Control Panel.
 Review [Symbiota Docs](https://docs.symbiota.org/Collection_Manager_Guide/Comments_Feedback/public_edits/) for more information about this feature.

-### Set up a data import profile
+**Set up a data import profile**
-If you intend to repeatidly import data using a standard import template--for example, if you intend to cataloging using a spreadsheet method--you can set up a new data [import profile](https://docs.symbiota.org/Collection_Manager_Guide/Importing_Uploading/#initiating-the-upload) based on your cleaned spreadsheet.
+If you intend to routinely import data using a standard import template--for example, if you intend to cataloging using a spreadsheet method--you can set up a new data [import profile](https://docs.symbiota.org/Collection_Manager_Guide/Importing_Uploading/#initiating-the-upload) based on your cleaned spreadsheet.

 ## Appendices